 - raising the capacity and capability of the building industry to deliver an appropriate range of housing types

 - well designed, quality new developments and housing

 New Zealand's building industry is small-scale and fragmented, and there is a shortage of qualified builders.
 Local capacity and expertise needs to be strengthened.
 We also need to attract big development companies from overseas who have expertise in delivering large-scale projects and who will help build local expertise over the medium term.

-Auckland needs to learn from and replicate the best overseas construction techniques, and be able to use alternative and newly launched products with ease.
+Auckland needs to learn from and replicate the best overseas construction techniques and be able to use alternative and newly launched products with ease.
 The aim is to bring the cost of construction down, while also ensuring high-quality, sustainable buildings.